Unmanned ground vehicle: History

 The first major mobile robot development effort, named "Shakey", took place during the 1960s as a research study for the U.S. Defense Advanced Research Projects Agency (DARPA).
 Shakey was a wheeled platform that had a TV camera, sensors, and a computer to help guide its tasks of picking up wooden blocks and placing them in certain areas based on commands.
 DARPA subsequently developed a series of autonomous and semi-autonomous ground robots, often in conjunction with the U.S. Army.
 As part of the Strategic Computing Initiative of 1983–1993, DARPA c.
 1985 demonstrated the Autonomous Land Vehicle, (ALV), the first UGV that could navigate completely autonomously on and off roads at useful speeds.

 UGVs rose in significance after the full-scale Russian invasion of Ukraine and the dramatic rise in use of unmanned aerial vehicles.
 On March 29, 2024, as part of the Eastern Ukraine Campaign, a platoon of Russian UGVs equipped with AGS-17 automatic grenade launchers was deployed for an assault near the town of Berdychi in Ukraine, marking the first ever use of UGVs for direct frontline assaults.

+During an undated operation, the 3rd Assault Brigade claimed the world's first surrender of enemy soldiers to unmanned drones in the Kharkiv Oblast.
+FPV and ground drones were used to attack the Russian positions.
+As more ground drones approached the position, the Russians opted to surrender.
+The Ukrainian ground drones then guided the Russians soldiers to the Ukrainian position where they surrendered.
+The press release read: "For the first time in history: Russian soldiers surrendered to the 3rd Assault Brigade's ground drones,".

+On 22 December 2025, the 3rd Assault Brigade said that a Ukrainian UGV, a Droid TW 12.7 armed with a .50-caliber machine gun, held off Russian attacks for 45 days while being operated either remotely or using AI.
+The first time a position was held solely by an UGV without direct human support such as infantry.